Gravity-Inspired Graph Autoencoders for Directed Link Prediction: Experimental Analysis

-While the AE and VAE frameworks are based on different foundations, we found no significant performance gap in our experiments between (standard, asymmetric, or gravity-inspired) autoencoders and their variational counterparts.
+While the graph AE and VAE frameworks are based on different foundations, we found no significant performance gap in our experiments between (standard, asymmetric, or gravity-inspired) autoencoders and their variational counterparts.
 This result is consistent with previous insights from \cite{kipf2016-2, salha2019} on undirected graphs.
-Future works will investigate alternative prior distributions for graph VAE, aiming at challenging the traditional Gaussian hypothesis that, despite being very convenient for computations, might not be an optimal choice in practice \cite{kipf2016-2}.
-Last, we note that all AE/VAE models required a comparable training time of roughly 7 seconds (respectively 8 seconds, 5 minutes) for Cora (resp. for Citeseer, for Google) on our machine.
+Future work will investigate alternative prior distributions for graph VAE, aiming to challenge the traditional Gaussian hypothesis that, despite being convenient for computations, might not be an optimal choice in practice \cite{kipf2016-2}.
+Lastly, we note that all AE/VAE models required a comparable training time of roughly 7 seconds (respectively 8 seconds, 5 minutes) for Cora (resp. for Citeseer, for Google) on our machine.
 Baselines were faster: for instance, on the largest Google graph, 1 minute (resp.
-1.30 minutes, 2 minutes) were required to train HOPE (resp.
-APP, node2nec).
+1.30 minutes, 2 minutes) was required to train HOPE (resp.
+APP, node2vec).